Srikrishna panel report on Chanda Kochhar likely in 2 mths: ICICI Chairman

 -

-ICICI Bank Chairman GC Chaturvedi said on Thursday that the decision on continuance of managing director and CEO Chanda Kochhar will be taken after the Justice B N Srikrishna panel report -- probing certain allegations against her -- is finalised, which is likely in two-and-a-half months.
+ICICI Bank Chairman G C Chaturvedi said on Thursday that the decision on the continuance of Managing Director (MD) and Chief Executive Officer (CEO) Chanda Kochhar will be taken after the Justice B N Srikrishna panel report - probing certain allegations against her - is finalised, which is likely in two and a half months.

 Kochhar, however, is on indefinite leave following the conflict-of-interest allegations.

-"The bank is yet to reply on Videocon notice by Sebi as we are waiting for Srikrishna panel report.
-We expect the Report in 2-2.5 months," he said on the sidelines of an event in New Delhi.
+ALSO READ: Allegations against CEO Chanda Kochhar can affect business: ICICI Bank

-On the latest quarterly losses posted by the bank, he said that they were due to RBI norms.
+On the latest quarterly losses posted by the bank, Chaturvedi said they were due to the Reserve Bank of India (RBI) norms.
+However, slippages have ended, he added.

-The Reserve Bank of India should be open to reconsidering the one day default norms.

 RECOMMENDED FOR YOU